kovidgoyal/calibre/manual/edit.rst

     * Various compatibility checks for known problems that can cause the book to malfunction on reader devices.

+Add a cover
+^^^^^^^^^^^^

+You can easily add a cover to the book via :guilabel:`Tools->Add cover`.
+This allows you to either choose an existing image in the book as the cover or import a new image into the book and make it the cover.
+When editing EPUB files, the HTML wrapper for the cover is automatically generated.
+If an existing cover in the book is found, it is replaced.
+The tool also automatically takes care of correctly marking the cover files as covers in the OPF.

 Embedding referenced fonts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^